warehouse-web/warehouse/src/pages/events/2020-01-30-launch-one-to-one-reader.md

       Society).

-      Elisa van Joolen’s new publication *One-to-One Reader* refers to a working method in which items of clothing became large-sized printing tools, covered in black and blue ink.
+      Elisa van Joolen’s new publication *One-to-One Reader* refers to her working method in which items of clothing became large-sized printing tools, covered in black and blue ink.
 Each clothing item served as a stamp, and was simultaneously being stamped on, thus creating a chain reaction and making each clothing item an original and a copy.
 As such the project *One-to-One* offers new perspectives on reproduction – it allows us to look beyond the status conveyed by the label and see the actual, material properties of clothing.

       Bringing together contributions by Amelia Groom, Ruby Hoette, Joke